nekflamm/club-ios-tt/README.md

 Technical infos :
 * Architecture is based on “clean architecture principles” with UI layer (MVVM) & data layer (Usecases, Workers, Providers).
 * We’ve mocked the some part of the UserWorker on purpose to avoid dealing with authentication, tokens etc.
+* Following the mocked worker, it's ok to save the data only for the current app lifecycle, kill = back to initial state.
 * UI layer is a MVVM (input/output) + RXSwift architecture (+ RxDatasource).

 > Tips: look around ++ you’ll find many useful piece of code, files so : help/clue.
 Also, check logs.